ujjwal-kr/ujjwal-kr/README.md

 ## What I'm working on.
 - Found the [hackarmour](https://github.com/hackarmour) and leading it's engineering team, making an infosec search engine and organizing CTFs.
 - Making the [ram programming language](https://github.com/ujjwal-kr/ram) to learn about compiler engineering.
+- Leading a team of friends at [OurCode](https://github.com/ourcodeorg/ourcode) to make a project collaboration platform.

 ```csharp
 ujjwal@AME